-- Do children receive e-safety education - - Are staff including support staff trained? - Do you have a single point of contact in the school? - Do the leadership team and school governors have adequate awareness of the issue of e-safety?
+- Do all children receive e-safety education and training - where, how?
+Does this take into account prior learning and is it embedded throughout the curriculum? - Are all staff including support staff, and governors trained? - Do you have a single point of contact in the school? - Do the leadership team and school governors have adequate awareness of the issue of e-safety?